PrabodhGyawali/GMX-Arb-UI/README.md

 # DOING
-- Migrate old settings to new one
 - Make sure settings can only be accessed on bot stopped
-TODO: Completing onboarding means load the position monitor
-    - Add option to change url to connect to bot below `BotStatusIndicator`
 TODO: Allow to turn on and off the bot without stopping the server
 TODO: Migrate old settings to dialog boxes

+# Concurrency Handling
+    TODO: Make sure bot is not running when setting is changed
+    TODO: Make sure Running and Demo is not running at the same time

+# Make a notification Section:
+- Software updates - guide etc.
+- allow to use email service for recieving updates

+# Demo Button
+TODO: Add dialog to open demo opportunities

 # Onboarding Experience
-- Have routes to check if certain files are valid:
-    - eg: `config.yaml` if not send notification warning for bot
 - Add `.env` pair for private key with a lot of explanation
 - Add powershell code to run the bot:
     - set path to `C:\funding-rate-arbitrage`
     - set path to `~/funding-rate-arbitrage`

-# Make a notification Section:
-- Software updates - guide etc.
-- allow to use email service for recieving updates

-# Demo Button
-TODO: Add dialog to open demo opportunities
-TODO: Make demo opportunities clear after 1 day / notification of datetime or settings change
-TODO: Allow user to open a demo opportunity

 # Close Position Pair Button
 TODO: Group Positions into 1
 TODO: Add dialog for close_reason

-# Concurrency Handling
-TODO: Make sure bot is not running when setting is changed
-TODO: Make sure Running and Demo is not running at the same time

 # Instructions
 - TODO: Add Instructions in Home page if there are no Positions